gvn/javascript-style-guide/README.md

 ESLint has a very helpful flag, `--fix`, which will automatically fix many styling issues for you (anything with a wrench icon on [this page](http://eslint.org/docs/rules/)).

 If you incorporate `--fix` into your task runner, then it's recommended that you make a new task for it instead of adding it to your standard linting task.
 This will allow you to safely connect your standard read-only test to Travis without running the risk of it modifying your committed code.

-## Extending The RC

-The RC provided in this repo is intended to cover any ES6 based project.
-It's up to you to extend it to cover your project's specific environment(s).
-You can either specify environments via the `--env` flag or add a `eslintConfig` field to your `package.json` with your extended configuration.
-Read more on this topic [here](http://eslint.org/docs/user-guide/configuring).

 ## Rules